 Pledging to give back makes that dilemma go away.

 I’m thrilled by the support Pledge 1% offers to companies and founders who are keen to give back to their communities but don’t know how to get started: guidance on choosing the right pledge, best practices for next steps, and even help pitching a 1% pledge to your company’s board of directors.
-And if you’re simply unsure whether pledging 1% is the way to go, I’m happy to help convince you!
-Email me at email@example.com and let me know what your concerns are.
+And if you’re simply unsure whether pledging 1% is the way to go, we at Atlassian are happy to help convince you!
+Email us at email@example.com and let us know what your concerns are.

 We at Pledge 1% have set a goal of securing public pledges from 500 other companies by December 1, 2015–next year’s #GivingTuesday.
 That’s where you come in.
 Click below to visit the Pledge 1% website, where you can learn more about how it works and who is already involved.
 Then share it with your founders, colleagues, and friends.